BookStackApp/BookStack/dev/docs/javascript-public-events.md

 // Set all text in the display to be red by default. window.addEventListener('editor-markdown::setup', event => {
     const display = event.detail.displayEl;
-    display.style.color = 'red';
+    display.contentDocument.body.style.color = 'red';
 });
 ```

 ### `editor-drawio::configure`

-This event is called as the embedded diagrams.net drawing editor loads, as a means to allow configuration of the diagrams.net interface.
+This event is called as the embedded diagrams.net drawing editor loads, to allow configuration of the diagrams.net interface.
 See [this diagrams.net page](https://www.diagrams.net/doc/faq/configure-diagram-editor) for details on the available options for the configure event.

 If using a custom diagrams.net instance, via the `DRAWIO` option, you will need to ensure  your DRAWIO option URL has the `configure=1` query parameter.